Panama Canal Zone: "Gold" roll and "silver" roll

 During its construction and into the 1940s, the labor force in the Canal Zone (which was almost entirely publicly employed) was divided into a "gold" roll (short for payroll) classification, and a "silver" roll classification.
 The origins of this system are unclear, but it was the practice on the 19th-century Panama Railroad to pay Americans in US gold and local workers in silver coin.
 Although some Canal Zone officials compared the gold roll to military officers and the silver roll to enlisted men, the characteristic that determined on which roll an employee was placed was race.
-With very few exceptions, American and Northern European whites were placed on the gold roll, and blacks and southern European whites on the silver roll.
-American blacks were generally not hired; black employees were from the Caribbean, often from Barbados and Jamaica.
-American whites seeking work as laborers, which were almost entirely silver roll positions, were discouraged from applying.
+With very few exceptions, American and Northern European (White) workers were placed on the gold roll, and Black and southern European workers on the silver roll.
+Black Americans were generally not hired; Black employees were from the Caribbean, often from Barbados and Jamaica.
+White Americans seeking work as laborers, which were almost entirely silver roll positions, were discouraged from applying.
 In the early days of the system, bosses could promote exceptional workers from silver to gold, but this practice soon ceased as race came to be the determining factor.
-As a result of the initial policy, there were several hundred skilled blacks and Southern Europeans on the gold roll.
-In November 1906, Chief Engineer John Stevens ordered that most blacks on the gold roll be placed on the silver roll instead (a few remained in such roles as teachers and postmasters); the following month, the Canal Commission reported that the 3,700 gold roll employees were "almost all white Americans" and the 13,000 silver roll workers were "mostly aliens".
+As a result of the initial policy, there were several hundred skilled black and Southern European workers on the gold roll.
+In November 1906, Chief Engineer John Stevens ordered that most black people on the gold roll be placed on the silver roll instead (a few remained in such roles as teachers and postmasters); the following month, the Canal Commission reported that the 3,700 gold roll employees were "almost all White Americans" and the 13,000 silver roll workers were "mostly aliens".
 On February 8, 1908, President Roosevelt ordered that no further non-Americans be placed on the gold roll.
-After Panamanians objected, the gold roll was reopened to them in December 1908; however, efforts to remove blacks and non-Americans from the gold roll continued.
+After Panamanians objected, the gold roll was reopened to them in December 1908; however, efforts to remove non-American workers from the gold roll continued.

-Until 1918, when all employees began to be paid in US dollars, gold roll employees were paid in gold, in American currency, while their silver roll counterparts were paid in silver coin, initially Colombian pesos.
+Until 1918, when all employees began to be paid in U.S. dollars, gold roll employees were paid in gold, in American currency, while their silver roll counterparts were paid in silver coin, initially Colombian pesos.
 Through the years of canal construction, silver roll workers were paid with coins from various nations; in several years, coin was imported from the United States because of local shortages.
 Even after 1918, both the designations and the disparity in privileges lingered.